Child neglect: Definition

 The definition of child neglect is broad.
-There are no specific guidelines that determine when a child is being neglected; therefore, it is up to state government agencies and professional groups to determine what is considered neglect.
+There are no specific guidelines that determine when a child is being neglected; therefore, it is up to government agencies and professional groups to determine what is considered neglect.
 In general, child neglect is considered the failure of parents or caregivers to meet the needs that are necessary for the mental, physical, and emotional development of a child.

 Child neglect is one of the most common forms of child maltreatment, and it continues to be a serious problem for many children.
-Child neglect tremendously affects the physical development, mental development, and emotional development of a child causing long-term consequences, such as poor academic achievement, depression (mood), and personality disorders.
+Child neglect tremendously affects the physical development, mental development, and emotional development of a child causing long-term consequences, such as poor academic achievement, depression, and personality disorders.
 These consequences also impact society, since it is more likely that children who suffered from child neglect will have substance use disorder problems and educational failure when they grow up.

 Types

 There are various types of child neglect.